shishira-18/RAG-Learning-Roadmap/docs/chapter_1.md

 ## 💻 What are LLMs?

 LLMs are a specific type of foundation model focused on language.
-They are trained on a truly **vast corpus of text data**—from books and articles to conversations—often running into **petabytes** of information.
+They are trained on a truly **vast corpus of text data** from books and articles to conversations often running into **petabytes** of information.

 LLM training typically happens in distinct phases: